 Subject To Completion.
-Dated
+Dated , 2019.

-Shares

-dynat .race Common St ock This is an init tial public offering of comm on stock of Dynatrace, Inc. Prior to this of price per share will but " stock.
-It is currently estir bly to list our common sto nated that the initial public offering ck on the under the symbol underwriters' option to pur ercised in full).
-As a resul our common stock (or % of our t, we will be a "controlled company" as lic company reporting requ ch, we have elected to comply with reduced public company reporting See " Risk Fa n ctors " beginning on page 1 17 to read about factors you sh ould consider before buy ing shares of our common stock. proved of these securitie or other regulatory body has prospectus.
-Any representation to latial Dublic Officia - Dei Per share Total Initial Public Offering Underwriting discou • rpenses, to Dynatrace, Inc. (1) See the section underwriters. • • • • • • • • • • • • • • • • • • • • nflicts of Interest)" beginning o n page 148 for a descript ion of the compensation payable to the To the extent to an additional t the underwriters sell more shares from us at the e than shares of come initial price to the public less t ers will have the option to purchase up The underwr iters expect to deliver the s hares against payment in New York, New York on , 2019.
-Goldman Sac chs & Co.
+Common Stock

+This is an initial public offering of common stock of Dynatrace, Inc.

+Prior to this offering, there has been no public market for the common stock.
+It is currently estimated that the initial public offering price per share will be between \$ and \$.
+We intend to apply to list our common stock on the under the symbol "

+Upon completion of this offering, affiliates of Thoma Bravo, LLC will own approximately % of our issued and outstanding shares of common stock (or % of our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares is exercised in full).
+As a result, we will be a "controlled company" as defined under the .
+See "Management-Status as a Controlled Company."

+We are an "emerging growth company" as defined under the federal securities laws, and as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and may elect to comply with reduced public company reporting requirements in future filings.

+See "Risk Factors" beginning on page 19 to read about factors you should consider before buying shares of our common stock.

+Neither the Securities and Exchange Commission nor any state securities commission or other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+Any representation to the contrary is a criminal offense.

+Per share Total

+Initial Public Offering Price

+Underwriting discount(1)

+Proceeds, before expenses, to Dynatrace, Inc.

+(1) See the section titled "Underwriting (Conflicts of Interest)" beginning on page 154 for a description of the compensation payable to the underwriters.

+To the extent the underwriters sell more than shares of common stock, the underwriters will have the option to purchase up to an additional shares from us at the initial price to the public less the underwriting discount.

+The underwriters expect to deliver the shares against payment in New York, New York on , 2019.

+Goldman Sachs & Co.
 LLC J.P.
-Morgan Citigroup Barclays Jefferies RBC Capital M arkets UBS Investment Bank Prospectus dated , 2019
+Morgan Citigroup Barclays Jefferies RBC Capital Markets UBS Inves tment Bank KeyBanc Capital Markets William Blair Canaccord Genuity JMP Securities Macquarie Capital Piper Jaffray

-TABLE OF CONTENTS
+Prospectus dated

 Page

 Prospectus Summary 1

-Risk Factors 17
+Risk Factors 19

-Special Note Regarding Forward-Looking Statements 50
+Special Note Regarding Forward-Looking Statements 52

-Use of Proceeds 53
+Use of Proceeds 55

-Dividend Policy 54
+Dividend Policy 56

-Capitalization 55
+Capitalization 57

-Dilution 57
+Dilution 59

-Selected Consolidated Financial and Other Data 59
+Selected Consolidated Financial and Other Data 61

-Non-GAAP Financial Measures 62
+Non-GAAP Financial Measures 65

-Management's Discussion and Analysis of Financial Condition and Operating Results 65
+Management's Discussion and Analysis of Financial Condition and Operating Results 68

-Business 92
+Business 95

-Management 109
+Management And 112

-Executive Compensation 115
+Executive Compensation 119

-Certain Relationships and Related Party Transactions 122
+Certain Relationships and Related Party Transactions 126

-Spin-Off Transactions 127
+Spin-Off Transactions 131

-Principal Stockholders 128
+Principal Stockholders 134

-Description of Indebtedness 130
+Description of Indebtedness 136

-Description of Capital Stock 135
+Description of Capital Stock 141

-Shares Eligible for Future Sale 141
+Shares Eligible for Future Sale 147

-Material U.S. Federal Income Tax Considerations for Non-U.S. Holders of Our Common Stock 143
+Material U.S. Federal Income Tax Considerations for Non-U.S. Holders of Our Common Stock 149

-Underwriting (Conflicts of Interest) 148
+Underwriting (Conflicts of Interest) 154

-Legal Matters 154
+Legal Matters 160

-Experts 154
+Experts 160

-Additional Information 154
+Additional Information 160

-ndex to Financial Statements F-1
+Index to Financial Statements F-1